tailsmonster/pearr/README.md

 # PEAR NYC

-> Providing low-income parents information about fun extra curricular activities about their
+> PEAR is an application that helps low-income families find enrichment programs for their children to support their development and close the achievement and play gap.

 ## The NCA Association